 - try belting a tunic with a very thin belt

 The top that I am wearing in this post is an example of one that works on an hourglass figure.
-It also comes in this beautiful fabric in greens and blues.
-Another example is this casual cinched waist sweatshirt tunic for a very casual look.
+It also comes in this beautiful fabric in florals.
+I like this blouse because I can also wear it tucked in if I want.

 Yes, you are pretty much the same from top to bottom.
 Your shoulders, waist, and hips are all about the same.
 A tunic lover’s dream body type.

-Pick a tunic and go for it.
-Just remember that you need to make sure it hits at the hips or a flattering lenght on you.
+Just pick a tunic and go for it.
+Just remember that you need to make sure it hits at the hips or a flattering length on you.
 You don’t want it to be too long.

 Best Bottoms to Wear with Your Tunics